Massimo1167/maxzap/README.md

-  you skip saving the message body with `save_message` (defaults to `true`), skip saving attachments with `save_attachments` (defaults to `true`), filter attachments by extension using `attachment_types` (e.g. `[".pdf"]`), download file links found in the message body with `download_links`, and automatically fetch text parts delivered via `attachmentId`.
+  you skip saving the message body with `save_message` (defaults to `true`), skip saving attachments with `save_attachments` (defaults to `true`), filter attachments by extension using `attachment_types` (e.g. `[".pdf"]`), download file links found in the message body with `download_links`.
+Links are detected in both plain text and HTML `href` attributes and file names are derived from `Content-Disposition` headers when needed, and automatically fetch text parts delivered via `attachmentId`.
 Quoted replies are stripped from the saved message.
 * `imap_archive` &ndash; similar functionality for standard IMAP servers.
 It